-Student semester and daily parking permits are valid in the following parking facilities: Lots A, E, G, S, all parking structures and Irvine Campus student parking spaces.
-After 6 p.m. semester permits are valid in faculty/staff lots A-South, C-West, C-East.
+Student semester and daily parking permits are valid in the following parking facilities: Lots A, D, E, G, S, all parking structures and Irvine Campus student parking spaces.
+After 6 p.m. semester and daily permits are valid in lots A Faculty/Staff, E Faculty/Staff, C-West, and C-East.
 After 4 p.m., student semester and daily parking permits are valid in the College Park faculty/staff parking area.
 Faculty/staff parking lots F, H and I are designated for faculty/staff only at all times.

 Semester permits are available for purchase online by logging in to the campus portal, and accessing the Parking tab.
-Daily permits can be purchased from permit dispenser machines located in lots A, E, G, Arts Drive and on levels 2, 4 and 6 of the Parking Structures.
-Daily permits are also available at the Irvine Campus.
+Daily permits can be purchased from permit dispenser machines located in lots A, D and G, Arts Drive and all Parking Structures.
+Daily permit dispenser machines are also available at the Irvine Campus.
 A current DMV disabled person placard or license plate and valid CSU Fullerton parking permit must be displayed in a vehicle while parked in a space designated for disabled persons.
 Parking fees and regulations are subject to change without notification.
-Go to the Parking and Transportation Services website at www.parking.fullerton.edu for current information.
+Go to the Parking and Transportation Services website at parking.fullerton.edu for current information.